ny-araza/appel_moi_peuetre/README.md

             90.9%
         </td>
         <td>
-            00:02:10.3
+            00:02:50.3
         </td>
     </tbody>
 </table>

 **NB:** Its depend to the performace of the PC

-Evaluated on a test set of 11 prompts from the JSON file, the execution pipeline completed total generation in 2 minutes and 10 seconds, achieving a 90.9% success rate (10 out of 11 correct predictions).
+Evaluated on a test set of 11 prompts from the JSON file, the execution pipeline completed total generation in 2 minutes and 50 seconds, achieving a 90.9% success rate (10 out of 11 correct predictions).

 **NB:** The LLM may halucinate sometimes.
-If the LLM can't find the function name or parameters according to the prompt, he return null
+If the LLM can't find the function name or parameters according to the prompt, he return {} or the LLM hallucinate

 ## Challenges faced
 The most challenging aspect of the project was designing an optimal constrained decoding strategy for function name extraction.
 The solution involved strict logit masking: setting all vocabulary logits to $-\infty$ while enabling only those corresponding to valid function names.
 This forces the LLM to output exclusively valid function names, completely eliminating hallucinations.